-Ten years into a bull market, we are often asked how we feel about investing today versus staying on the sidelines and waiting for “real” opportunities to arise.
+More than a decade into a bull market, we are often asked how we feel about investing today versus staying on the sidelines and waiting for “real” opportunities to arise.
 In this post, we uncover a few common misconceptions around the “right” time to invest, whether in stocks or real estate.
-Most interestingly, the data suggest that regardless of asset type, it rarely pays to wait.
+Most interestingly, the data suggests that regardless of asset type, it rarely pays to wait.

 Is it possible to time the market?